 Bottom Line: A great way to store bags of feed in a very secure way.
 Barrels are also perfect for 100-pound bags of feed that you leave in and use until they are gone.

-I really loved using plastic totes of all sizes to store our livestock feed and herbs.
+I really love using plastic totes of all sizes to store our livestock feed and herbs.
 I still use smaller totes now as they work great for the different ingredients we use to mix our own feed.
-They are pretty inexpensive and can be stacked up taking up much less room.
+They are pretty inexpensive and can be stacked up taking up much less room in your storage area.
 This is especially helpful if you have a pretty small feed room as we did.

-If you are stacking totes you will need to label them so it is easier to find the feed or supplements you need without having to dive into each.
+If you are stacking totes you will need to label them clearly on the side so it is easier to find the feed or supplements you need without having to dive into each.

 Since we had multiple totes for each breed of animal I liked to keep things stacked together.
 My feed room resembled a Walmart with a section for ducks, one for chickens, pigs, goats, and even our dog and cat.
 I find that when you bundle totes together it makes your feeding system much more efficient.

-Small totes, shoebox-sized, also are a great way to store minerals and other small supplements.
+Small totes that are shoebox-sized, also are a great way to store minerals, herbs, treats, and other supplements.

-Cons: Normal sized totes cannot hold a full bag of feed.
+Cons: Normal-sized totes cannot hold a full bag of feed.
 This means you will need a second tote to hold the rest of the feed or you will want to find another way to store partial bags until you need them.
 They also do not last forever especially if you live in an area where the winters get really cold.

 Bottom Line: Totes are very inexpensive and work great in a small livestock shelter since they can stack easily taking up much less room.

-This is a great way to hold small bags of feed or partial bags if you are using totes for your main storage.
+Tack boxes work great to hold small bags of feed or partial bags if you are using totes for your main storage.
 A tack box is simply a plastic or wooden box with a hinged lid.
 These boxes are quite common in barns and can hold up to a few hundred pounds of feed at one time.

-You can purchase tack boxes or just make on as we did.
-Just remember if you choose to make your own box that you have handles that allow you to move it easily.
-I love our rope handles since this means even I am able to drag a full tack box away from the wall to clean.
-Frequent cleaning is a major requirement if you want a mouse free barn.
+You can purchase tack boxes or build your own as my dad did for us.
+Just remember if you choose to make your own box, you will want to have sturdy handles that will allow you to move it around more easily.
+I love our rope handles since this means I am able to drag a full tack box away from the wall in order to clean.
+Frequent cleaning is a major requirement if you want a mouse-free barn.

 Pro: Tack boxes work great to hold multiple bags of food and supplies.
 It can also double as a bench making it so easy to mix feed on.

-Con: Hard to keep the contents neat inside.
+Con: It can be hard to keep the contents neat and organized inside.
 Spills tend to happen when you have different bags of feed opened for mixing.
 This puts another cleaning task on your homesteading chores list which is probably already longer than your arm.

 Bottom Line: Tax boxes are a nice way to store food and give you a work table at the same time.
 This is great for smaller hobby farms where room is a bit short.

-This last year I decided to invest in livestock feed storage containers from Vittles Vault that are made for storing horse feed.
+A few years ago I decided to invest in livestock feed storage containers from Vittles Vault that are specifically made for storing feed.
 These stacking containers resemble bins and have round lids that you can easily screw on and off keeping mice completely out.
 Inside is a scoop and each container will hold 50 pounds of feed.
 This really surprised me since the bins look relatively small.

 They are completely rodent-proof, from my own experience, because they are made of very thick plastic and have tight lids with a rubber ring seal allowing you to keep it securely in place.

-Pros: Hold quite a bit of feed and are easy to move.
+Pros: Can hold quite a bit of feed and are easy to move.
 They stack nicely and work great on wire shelving.
 Come with a small scoop for convenient mixing and portion control.

 Cons: They are somewhat expensive and for that reason may not be the best option for a newer homestead.

-If new containers are not in the budget this year yet you are still in need of a feed storage option, then galvanized garbage/trash cans might be what you need.
+If new livestock feed storage containers are not in the budget this year yet you are still in need of a feed storage option, then galvanized garbage/trash cans might be what you need.
 A super simple and affordable approach that will help to keep mice and rats out of your feed.
 Again, we used this storage option for quite a while and found it to work surprisingly well in our barn and feed room.

-Cons: Most have lids that are not able to close and lock, however, you can anchor them down with by setting a heavy brick on top or using rubber bungee chords to lock them into place.
+Cons: Most trash cans have lids that are not able to close and lock so you will want to anchor them down with by setting a heavy brick on top or using rubber bungee chords to lock them into place.

 Bottom Line: A great option if you are just starting out and want a secure way to store your feed that will keep large rodents from chewing through the container.

-I hope this list helps you to find an option for feed storage ideas that will work best for you and create a money-saving not to mention nicely organized, feed room that you enjoy to be in.
+I hope this list helps you to find an option for your own feed storage that will work best for you so you can create a money-saving not to mention nicely organized, feed room that you enjoy to be in.